Couple working on DIY projects in their home to save on renovations

 Sprucing up your home doesn’t mean that you need to break the bank to make it uniquely yours.
 With a little elbow grease and careful planning, big changes may not be as far away as you think.
 Take a look at these tips to improve your home on a shoestring budget:

-Consider the resale value
+Consider the Resale Value

 The first thing you should think about when deciding on a costly home renovation is the resale value.
 If you’re planning to sell your home in the future, you’ll probably want to recoup some of the renovation costs.
 Will the addition or renovation help increase the value of your home?
 Choose remodeling projects that boost resale values to get the most bang for your buck.